Subalgebras, subgroups, and singularity: Preliminaries

-One can view the definition of \emph{S.H.}-spaces as a non-commutative analog of the case where the action on $(B,\nu)$ and on all of its non-trivial factors is essentially free.
-Examples of \emph{SH}-spaces originate from the works of \cite{BBHP} and \cite{bader2021charmenability}. \begin{example} \thlabel{genconditionforsh} Let $\Gamma$ be a discrete group having trivial amenable radical which satisfies the condition~$(a)$ in \cite[Proposition~4.17]{BBHP}.
-We claim that the space $(B,\nu)$ mentioned there is a \emph{SH}-space.
+One can view the definition of SH-spaces as a non commutative analog of the case where the action on $(B,\nu)$, and on all of its non trivial factors, is essentially free.
+Examples of SH-spaces originate from the works of \cite{BBHP} and \cite{bader2021charmenability}. \begin{example} \thlabel{genconditionforsh} Let $\Gamma$ be a discrete group having trivial amenable radical which satisfies the condition~$(a)$ in \cite[Proposition~4.17]{BBHP}.
+We point out that concrete examples of such groups have been provided in \thref{groupadmmittingSHbutnotNCNZ}.
+We now claim that the space $(B,\nu)$ mentioned there is an SH-space.
 Indeed, let $\mathcal{M}$ be a $\Gamma$-invariant subalgebra of $L^{\infty}(B,\nu)\rtimes\Gamma$ and $\mathbb{E}$ be the canonical conditional expectation associated with the crossed product.
 Then, letting $M=\M$ and $E=\mathbb{E}$, it follows from condition~$(a)$ that either $E|_{M}$ is either $\Gamma$-singular or invariant.
 Suppose that $E|_{M}$ is not $\Gamma$-singular.
-Then, $E|_{M}$ being invariant in the sense of \cite[Definition~4.1]{BBHP} means that $E(M)\subset N^{\Gamma}$.
+Then, $E|_{M}$ being invariant in the sense of \cite[Definition~4.1]{BBHP} means that $E(M)\subset L^{\infty}(B,\nu)^{\Gamma}$.
 Since $(B,\nu)$ is an ergodic space (even metrically ergodic), it follows that $E(M)=\mathbb{C}$. \end{example}